 The personality of the bird plays a role in what they like and don’t like.
-Some of this may be due to heredity but certainly experience plays a role too.
-In general birds require 7 types of material in their diets:
+Some of this may be due to heredity, but certainly experience plays a role, too.
+In general, birds require 7 types of material in their diet:

-Proteins.
-Critical for optimum growth in caged birds.
+- Proteins: Critical for optimum growth in caged birds.
 Plant proteins have lower biological value than does animal protein.
 The protein content of cereal grains is relatively low.
-Listed here are essential amino acids that must be present in the diet: arginine, lysine, histidine, leucine, isoleucine, valine, methionine, threonine, tryptophan, and phenylalanine.
+Listed here are essential amino acids that must be present in the bird diet: arginine, lysine, histidine, leucine, isoleucine, valine, methionine, threonine, tryptophan and phenylalanine.

-Vitamins.
-Fat soluble A, D, and E, the water-soluble vitamins; the B complex vitamins and Vitamin C are required.
+- Vitamins: Fat soluble A, D and E, the water-soluble vitamins; B Complex Vitamins and Vitamin C are required.

-Choline.
-Fishmeal and fish oil are good sources.
-Soybean good but are goitrogenic if uncooked.
+- Choline: Fishmeal and fish oil are good sources.
+Soybeans are good, but are goitrogenic if uncooked.

-Folic Acid.
-In green leafy plants and seeds.
+- Folic Acid: Found in green leafy plants and seeds.